aurotripathy/training-with-noise-reduces-overfitting/README.md

 # The Unreasonable Effectiveness of Training With Jitter (i.e, How to Reduce Overfitting)

-In many scenarios where we're learning from a small dataset, an overfitted model is a likely outcome, meaning that the model does not generalize very well to test data.
-In this example, we highlight a simple yet powerful way to reduce overfitting.
+In many scenarios where we're learning from a small dataset, an overfitted model is a likely outcome.
+By that we mean, the model may perform OK on the training data but does not generalize very well to test data.

 ## The Dataset